 What happens when you're caught stealing from Target or Walmart?

 Big-box Asset Protection Departments won't usually press charges against people under age 7 or over age 70.
 If you're caught, they might ask you sign an agreement not to enter the store again (they "ban" you).
 The first time a 16-year-old gets caught stealing, they will most likely be asked to return the merchandise and leave the store.
 If you're under 16, they must release you to a parent or guardian.
 If your parents can't be reached, then LP will call the police to come get you, so keep that in mind.

 Would you shoplift if you were certain you would never be caught?

-Please be advised: I am not an attorney and I do not dispense legal advice.
-All I can offer you is my professional opinion, based on what you tell me.
-If you've been caught shoplifting, please consult a lawyer as soon as possible to discuss your case.
+The information in this article should not be used as legal advice.
+If you've been caught shoplifting, consult a lawyer as soon as possible to discuss your case.

 Matt C. Pinsker